 Funds of Funds Structure Drawbacks

-A major drawback of investing in such a fund is the amount of Fees charged.
+A major drawback of investing in such a fund is the number of Fees charged.
 In addition to the Management Fees (around 1.5%-2% of the Assets under Management) and Incentive Fees (15%-25% of the Assets), such funds charge an “Incremental Fee”.
-It is widely argued, that the structure of such incremental fees is relatively larger than Potential higher Risk adjusted returns offered by the FOF.
-For e.g. the manager is entitled to receive 10% of any annual gain exceeding 8% risk adjusted return or the Alpha.
+It is widely argued, that the structure of such incremental fees is relatively larger than Potential higher Risk-adjusted returns offered by the FOF.
+For e.g. the manager is entitled to receive 10% of any annual gain exceeding 8% risk-adjusted return or the Alpha.
 Since it will invest in a number of private funds, the FOF also bears part of the fees and expenses of those underlying hedge funds as well.

 - Since hedge funds are not necessarily required to be registered with the Securities & Exchange Commission (SEC), the investors can become defensive in their approach.
 Hedge funds are typically sold in Private offerings which means they are not publicly reported like Mutual funds.
 Such comparison may reduce the benefits of a FOF over Mutual Funds.

-There are some inherent risks applicable to hedge funds and if the Fund of Funds has invested in a particular hedge fund then risks get automatically carried on to the Fund of Funds (FOF).
+There are some inherent risks applicable to hedge funds and if the FOF has invested in a particular hedge fund then risks get automatically carried on to it.

-- Adverse Tax Consequences: The taxation structure of registered Fund of Funds may be complex.
-There can be possible delay in receipt of important information pertaining to tax payment which in turn will delay the filing of income tax return process.
+- Adverse Tax Consequences: The taxation structure of registered FOF may be complex.
+There can be a possible delay in receipt of important information pertaining to tax payment which in turn will delay the filing of income tax return process.